veophi/rollouts/docs/tutorials/basic_usage.md

       steps:
       # routing 5% traffics to the new version
       - weight: 5
-      # Manual confirmation of the release of the remaining pods
+      # Manual confirmation of the Release of the remaining pods
         pause: {}
       # optional, The first step of released replicas.
 If not set, the default is to use 'weight', as shown above is 5%.
         replicas: 20%